 When the cook time is over, you will hear four beeps and END will display.

-- Place canned vegetables in a microwavable bowl or casserole.
+NOTE: Place the Canned Vegetable in a microwavable bowl or casserole.
 Cover with plastic wrap and vent.
 Let stand 5 minutes.

-- Recommended amounts: 1-4 cups

-- Recommend 1/4"-1/2" venting of cover.
+- · Recommended amounts: 1-4 cups - Recommend 1/4"-1/2" venting of cover.